Industrial hip-hop

 Industrial hip hop is a fusion genre of industrial music and hip hop.
+Originally emerging in the mid-1980s, the genre incorporates the production elements of industrial music with that of traditional hip-hop instrumentation.

 History

 1980s

 The origins of industrial hip hop are in the work of Mark Stewart, Bill Laswell, and Adrian Sherwood.
-In 1985, former The Pop Group singer Mark Stewart released As the Veneer of Democracy Starts to Fade, an application of the cut-up style of industrial music, with the house band of Sugar Hill Records (Doug Wimbish, Keith Leblanc, and Skip McDonald).
+In 1985, former The Pop Group singer Mark Stewart released As the Veneer of Democracy Starts to Fade, an application of the cut-up style of industrial music, with the house band of Sugar Hill Records (Doug Wimbish, Keith LeBlanc, and Skip McDonald).
 In 1986, The Beatnigs were formed in San Francisco.
 As a collaboration between Michael Franti, Rono Tse and Kevin Carnes, The Beatnigs combined hardcore punk, industrial and hip hop influences, described as "a kind of avant-garde industrial jazz poets collective".
 The band's stage performance included the use of power tools such as a rotary saw on a metal bar to create industrial noise and pyrotechnics.
 In the late 1980s, Laswell's Material project began to take increasing influence from hip hop.
 Adrian Sherwood was a major figure in British dub, as well as working with industrial groups such as Cabaret Voltaire, Einstürzende Neubauten, Ministry, KMFDM, and Nine Inch Nails.

 Tackhead, a collaboration between Sherwood and the Sugar Hill band, picked up where Mark Stewart left off.
 The Disposable Heroes of Hiphoprisy and Consolidated from San Francisco, MC 900 Ft.
 Jesus from Texas and Meat Beat Manifesto from the UK are also early representatives of the style.
 The industrial group 23 Skidoo, Miles Davis's album On the Corner, and the Nine Inch Nails single "Down in It" are also important precedents for the style.